aziascreations/PB-Cli-Params-Parser/readme.md

 If the sub-command is optional, you [check 1st string or use future? method] However, you can't reset [the whole thing]

+## Planned features

+* Arguments/Options with values
+  * Type thingy
+* Full "language" [customisation] via a .lang file of something like that.
+* Better "sub-command" support (if string before all args or something)

 ## License
 [Apache V2](LICENSE)